lenghurst/atomichabits/README.md

 ## 🚀 Next Steps: Final Build & Smoke Test

-**Phases 29 & 30 have implemented the Second Council of Five recommendations.
+**Phase 33 has implemented the "Brain Surgery 2.5" recommendations.
 The final step before launch is a full smoke test.**

 ### 1. Get New Dependencies